 Product Types:Heritage breed chickens; specialty fowl; chicken and quail eggs

-Our cockerels were raised in a chicken tractor, kept on unsprayed pasture and fed non-GMO and transitional grain feed from Wattermanns.
-We butcher our birds on-site, minimizing the stress on the birds.
+Our cockerels were raised in a chicken tractor, moved to fresh pasture daily and fed non-GMO and transitional grain feed from Wattermanns.
 We appreciate any feedback you wish to share with us!